I am currently a PhD candidate (ABD) at the Department of Economics, The New School for Social Research.

-My fields of intellectual interest are macroeconomics, the history of economic thought, methodology and philosophy of economics, and interdisciplinary approaches to the study of capitalism.
+My fields of intellectual interest are monetary macroeconomics, institutionalism, methodology and philosophy of economics, interdisciplinary approaches to the study of capitalism, and history of economic thought.
 I am especially interested in the theory and history of central banking.

 In the past two years I have taught undergraduate courses on capitalism and Keynes at the Eugene Lang College of Liberal Arts at The New School.
 (Course descriptions can be found here.)
 I have also previously been a faculty member at Beaconhouse National University.